natemccurdy/consul-rpm-builder/README.md

 Want a Consul RPM for CentOS?
 Great, that's what this project will give you!

+The spec files in this project can generate:
+* consul 1.4.4
+* consul-template 0.20.0

 # Building

 All the build steps are handled by `make` in a [Makefile](Makefile).

-The default make target will build a docker image with an RPM-build environment (based on [centos:7](https://hub.docker.com/_/centos)) then run a [build](build.sh) script to generate the RPM.
+The default make target will build a docker image (based on [centos:7](https://hub.docker.com/_/centos)) then run the [build](build.sh) script to generate the RPMs.

 ## Quick Start

+Make all RPMS:

 ```bash
 git clone https://github.com/natemccurdy/consul-rpm-builder.git